High-order operators

 In contrast to spherical tensor operators (analogous to p+, p0, and p- orbitals), these operators are tesseral (analogous to px, py and pz).
 Positive k corresponds to cosine tesseral components, and negative k corresponds to sine tesseral components.

 Be careful when using literature values for the coefficients, since conventions for the normalization and the phase of these operators vary widely.
-Also, many papers contain substantial amounts of typos.
+Also, many papers contain a significant amount of typos.

 In EasySpin, matrix representations of the extended Stevens operators are provided by the function stev and can be used in most simulation functions.